AntiMicroX/antimicrox/README.md

 this program.

 This program is currently supported under various Linux distributions, Windows (Vista and later), and FreeBSD.
-However work of application has been tested only on Linux (Arch Linux), on next systems will be tested in the future.
+However functionality of application has been tested only on Linux (Arch Linux and Ubuntu).
+More systems will be tested in the future.

 Informations about all developers from AntiMicro team and main creator (Ryochan7) are included in application.
 Their versions are here: